Anointed Metatron and Mediator

 Metatron: The Glory of Yehovah

 The prophet who spoke of the glory of YHVH was Isaiah.
 He tells us that the mankind would see the glory of YHVH two times.

 The first time the people saw the glory of YHVH was at Sinai, but the second time?

-The present author will suggest a new interpretation of this prophecy read along with Yochanan’s account in the gospel.
+When will mankind see the glory of the Eternal again?
+To answer this question, the present author will suggest a new interpretation of the prophecy in Isaiah read along with Yochanan’s account in the gospel.
 Thus read, it reveals the true meaning of the prophecy in Isaiah,

-And the glory of YHVH was revealed, and the mankind saw it and will see it again, because the mouth of YHVH has spoken it (Isa 40:5). … And the Word was made flesh, and dwelt among us, and we saw his glory, the glory as of the only begotten of the Father, full of grace and truth.
+And the glory of YHVH was revealed, and the mankind saw it and will see it again, because the mouth of YHVH has spoken it (Isa 40:5) … And the Word was made flesh, and dwelt among us, and we saw his glory, the glory as of the only begotten of the Father, full of grace and truth.
 (Joh 1:14)

 And on the likeness of the throne was a likeness as the appearance of a man high above it.
 And from the appearance of His waist and upward I saw what looked like glowing metal with the appearance of fire all around within it.
 And from the appearance of His waist and downward I saw what looked like fire, and brightness all around.
 As the appearance of a rainbow in a cloud on a rainy day, so was the appearance of the brightness all around it.
 This was the appearance of the likeness of the glory of Yehovah.
 (Eze 1:26-28)

-Further, Yochanan testifies (as we read in Joh 5:37, Joh 6:46, and in 1Jn 4:12) the words of the one who stated that no one had ever heard YHVH’s voice at any time, nor seen Him or His form except he who is from Elohim, only he has ever seen the Father.
+Ezekiel testifies to what he saw in heaven: “the appearance of the likeness of the glory of Eternal”.
+Here, “the likeness” denotes not any definite form, with which another could be compared, but, properly, “similitude”, that is employed by the prophet in the sense of “something like”.
+Further, Yochanan testifies (as we read in Joh 5:37, Joh 6:46, and in 1Jn 4:12) the words of the one who stated that no one had ever heard the Eternal voice at any time, nor seen Him or His form except he who is from Elohim, only he has ever seen the Father.
+The same person whom the apostle quotes has said that the one who is from the Father is the only one who has ever seen Him, speaking of no one but of himself.

-But, probably the most exciting moments of the revealing of the glory of YHVH can be found in the stories of Avraham and Mosheh.
-When YHVH asked Avraham to sacrifice his son Yitschak, he was directed to time in the future when a sacrificial Lamb will take the place of the sinful world just as the ram took the place of Yitschak in order to be said, “Your father Avraham was glad that he should see My day, and he saw it and did rejoice.”
-(Joh 8:56)
+But, probably the most exciting moments of the revealing of the glory of the Eternal can be found in the stories of Avraham and Mosheh.
+When YHVH asked Avraham to bring his son Yitschak up to the mountain, he was directed to time in the future when a sacrificial Lamb will take the place of the sinful world just as the ram took the place of Yitschak in order to be said, “Your father Avraham was glad that he should see My day, and he saw it and did rejoice” (Joh 8:56).
+From Genesis we forward to Exo 33:18-23: the story of Mosheh.
+When Mosheh beseeched Elohim to show him His glory, he was told to go to the cleft of the rock instead, where he was given to see the glory of YHVH in the future, as his father Avraham saw Him.
+But, for more insight on what Avraham and Mosheh indeed saw, refer to the article To Foresee Yeshua the Messiah.

 The anointed Metatron

-That celestial Being, Metatron, was the Mediator between Elohim and Mosheh when he spoke to him from the burning bush; the same one who took Israel out of Egypt and led the people in the desert forty years, and who said to Mosheh, “Come up to Yehovah”; the one who mediated the Covenant and gave Torah to Israel.
+Shaul staying in the same line of words calls him “the likeness of the invisible Elohim, the first-born of all creation” (Col 1:15), “through whom all came and through whom we live” (1Co 8:6), and “through whom also He made the ages” (Heb 1:2).
+He also says that “there is one Elohim and one mediator between Elohim and men” (1Ti 2:5).
+That celestial being, Metatron, was the Mediator between Elohim and Mosheh, when Metatron spoke to him from the burning bush, and the same one who took Israel out of Egypt and led the people to Sinai, and the one who said to Mosheh, “Come up to the Eternal”; and the one who mediated the Covenant and gave Torah to Israel.
 (Refer to the source for the complete explanation: The Messenger of His Face and How Torah was Given to Israel).
+That was the same celestial being whom Apostle Stephanos saw in heaven before his death and called him the Messenger of YHVH (The Revelation of the Messenger of YHVH), and the one whom Avraham and Mosheh foresaw.

 The Rabbis of blessed memory were fully aware of the prophecy concerning the coming of King Mashiach.
 They believed that the Messiah is the Wisdom and the Word, and the full glory of the Creator.
-Thus, they speak of the heavenly Being, the transcendent Son of the Creator, who was in His creation plan: the anointed Metatron.
+Thus, they speak of the heavenly being, the transcendent son of the Creator, who was in His creation plan: the anointed Metatron.
 We read,

 The belief was general that the sending of the Messiah was part of the Creator’s plan at the inception of the Universe.
 Seven things were created before the world was created: Torah, repentance, the Garden of Eden (i.e., Paradise), Gehinnom, the Throne of Glory, the Temple, and the name of the Messiah (Pes.
 54a).
 In a later work there is the observation: From the beginning of the creation of the world king Messiah was born, for he entered the mind (of God) before even the world was created (Pesikta Rab.
 152b)

-And the spirit of Elohim hovered over the face of the water(Gen 1:2)this is the spirit of King Messiah, as it is written, “And the spirit of the YHVH will rest upon him (Isa 11:2).
+And the spirit of Elohim hovered over the face of the water(Gen 1:2)this is the spirit of King Messiah, as it is written, “And the spirit of the Eternal will rest upon him (Isa 11:2).

+If the rabbis and apostles all agree on one thing, can they also agree on the identity of the Anointed Metatron, who is the beginning of all creation?
 For further knowledge on the matter, the reader may do well to read what we have written in Revealing Yeshua Secretly Guarded by the Rabbis of Time of Reckoning Ministry.

 Knowledge known to only a few will die out.
 If you feel blessed by these teachings of Time of Reckoning Ministry, help spread the word!